coren-frankel/culinary-unit-abbreviation/README.md

 # culinary-unit-abbreviation
-A npm library that converts various culinary units or terms to their respective abbreviations
+A npm library that converts various culinary units or terms to their respective abbreviations, in TypeScript & JavaScript.

 ## Features

 - Convert common & niche culinary units for Height, Length, Depth, Weight, Volume, Capacity, Size, and Spoons to matching abbreviations.
 - Parses and converts the plural form of the unit to its respective abbreviation if it exists in our data.
 - Passing capitalized unit returns its respective abbreviation also capitalized (in *multi-worded strings*, only if the first word was capitalized).
-- Handles international & American spelling of units including:
+- Handles international & American spelling of units like (non-exclusive):
   * centimetre & centimeter
-  * millimetre & millimeter
-  * centilitre & centiliter
-  * millilitre & milliliter
   * litre & liter
-- Returns a verbose string when no match exists in our data (or in multi-worded strings, if at least one word lacks a match). i.e. input: 'yellow' returns: `No abbreviation found for yellow.`
+- Returns a verbose string when no match exists in our data (or in *multi-worded strings*, if at least one word lacks a match). i.e. input: 'yellow' returns: `No abbreviation found for yellow.`

 ## Prerequisites